fibo/trunx/README.md

 #### Bulma related components

-Trunx provides other React components that implement a Bulma element or a Bulma Component.
+Trunx provides React components that implement a Bulma element or a Bulma component.
 This means that they usually add a related Bulma class.
-For example `Button` components renders a button tag with the Bulma `button` class.
+For example `Button` component renders a button HTML tag with the Bulma `button` class.
 They may have props related to some Bulma class (.e.g. `color`, `size`).
 Most of the Bulma related props start with `is`, `has` and the prop name is just the camel-case version of its related Bulma class.
 For example `isRounded` prop corresponds to `is-rounded` Bulma class.

 ```tsx
 <Button color="primary" size="large" isRounded>